Tourism in Italy: Naturalistic tourism

-In Italy, there are several protected areas of various types: natural, mountain or marine parks, regional or local parks, natural, wildlife or zoological reserves.
+In Italy, there are several protected areas of various types: natural, mountain or marine parks, regional or local parks, and natural, wildlife or zoological reserves.
 In addition to this, there are numerous natural sites not necessarily protected by a park.

 The parks of Italy include areas of land, sea, rivers and their banks, lakes and their environs which have environmental or naturalistic importance and are often valued for their landscape features and for representing particular local traditions.
 National parks of Italy cover about 5% of the country, while the total area protected by national parks, regional parks of Italy and nature reserves covers about 10.5% of the Italian territory, to which must be added 12% of coasts protected by Marine Protected Areas of Italy.

-Italy has one the highest level of faunal biodiversity in Europe, with over 57,000 species recorded, representing more than a third of all European fauna.
+Italy has one the highest levels of faunal biodiversity in Europe, with over 57,000 species recorded, representing more than a third of all European fauna.
 The fauna of Italy includes 4,777 endemic animal species, which include the Sardinian long-eared bat, Sardinian red deer, spectacled salamander, brown cave salamander, Italian newt, Italian frog, Apennine yellow-bellied toad, Italian wall lizard, Aeolian wall lizard, Sicilian wall lizard, Italian Aesculapian snake, and Sicilian pond turtle.
 In Italy there are 119 mammals species, 550 bird species, 69 reptile species, 39 amphibian species, 623 fish species and 56,213 invertebrate species, of which 37,303 insect species.

 The flora of Italy was traditionally estimated to comprise about 5,500 vascular plant species.
 However, as of 2005, 6,759 species are recorded in the Data bank of Italian vascular flora.
 Italy has 1,371 endemic plant species and subspecies, which include Sicilian Fir, Barbaricina columbine, Sea marigold, Lavender cotton and Ucriana violet.

 Italy has many botanical gardens and historic gardens, some of which are known outside the country.
 The Italian garden is stylistically based on symmetry, axial geometry and on the principle of imposing order over nature.
 It influenced the history of gardening, especially French gardens and English gardens.
 The Italian garden was influenced by Roman gardens and Italian Renaissance gardens.

 The Italian caves attract around 1.5 million tourists every year.
 Main concentration of Italian caves is close to the Alps and the Apennins, principally due to karst.
 Notable Italian caves are Castellana Caves, Frasassi Caves, Pertosa Cave, Giant Cave, Castelcivita Cave, Toirano Caves, Pastena Caves, Borgio Verezzi Caves, Grotto Calgeron, Grotta del Cavallone, Ear of Dionysius, Grotta del Gelo, Grotta di Ispinigoli, Paglicci Cave, Grotta dell'Addaura, Arene Candide, Castelcivita Caves, Fumane Cave, Neptune's Grotto, Nereo Cave, Pertosa Caves, Grotta dello Smeraldo and Blue Grotto.